 Bill Carey is Slate’s director of strategy and audience development.
 Before joining Slate, he ran Sports Illustrated’s news and social media teams.
 A Northwestern University graduate, he lives in Brooklyn.

 Christina Cauterucci is a staff writer on women and gender.
 She is the former arts editor of Washington City Paper and has worked on NPR’s arts desk.
 A two-time Georgetown University graduate, Cauterucci lives in Washington.

-Shirley Chan is an assistant video producer for Slate.
+Shirley Chan is a production and operations associate for Slate.
 Prior to joining Slate, she produced multimedia stories for Oregon Public Broadcasting.
 She is a Seattle native and a graduate of the University of Oregon.
 She lives in Brooklyn.